Serving the pasadena community Certified By The California Board Of Legal Specialization In Family Law, Probate, and Estate Planning

 Helping Clients Draft Clear and Enforceable Postnuptial Agreements

-Marriage is a significant commitment, and while most people enter it with the best intentions, circumstances and finances can change over time.
-A postnuptial agreement is a legal tool that allows couples to address such changes, clarify financial responsibilities, and protect individual interests in divorce or separation.
-Whether you are looking to safeguard assets or ensure peace of mind for both parties, a postnuptial agreement provides a clear and enforceable framework for how assets, debts, and other financial matters will be handled during a marriage or in case of dissolution.
+Marriage is a major commitment, and while many couples begin with shared intentions, finances and circumstances often shift with time.
+A postnuptial agreement gives spouses a reliable way to address those changes, clarify financial responsibilities, and protect individual interests should the marriage end in divorce or separation.
+With a postnuptial agreement, couples create a clear, enforceable plan for handling assets, debts, and other key financial matters during marriage or in the event of dissolution.

 Considering a postnuptial agreement to protect your financial future?
 Call Schweitzer Law Partners today at (626) 788-5225 or contact us online to explore your options!